prthiaga/mcrouter-wiki/List-of-Route-Handles.md

 Properties:
  * `children`
    List of child route handles
- * `failover_errors` (object or array, optional, default all error types)
+ * `failover_errors` (object or array, optional, default: all errors)
    This property allows specifying for which errors to failover.
+If this property is missing, we assume default behavior: failover on every error received, independent of the operation.
 The following example shows how to failover only on `connect_timeout`, `timeout`, `connect_error` and `tko` errors (for a full list of errors, refer to [Errors List](Error-Handling#list-of-errors)).

    ```javascript
    [ "connect_timeout", "timeout", "connect_error", "tko" ]
    ```

-   It is possible to go further and break down the failover settings per operation type:
+   The above config is valid for every operation (`get`, `set`, `delete`, ...).
+It is possible to go further and tweak the failover behavior per operation type:

    ```javascript
    {